CenterForOpenScience/osf.io/README.md

 If you have already installed all of the required services and Python packages, and activated your virtual environment, then you can start a working local API server with the sequence delineated under [Running the OSF] (#running-the-osf) and:

-Run the Django app as a separate process from the OSF Flask app:

 ```bash
 invoke apiserver
 ```